Letianwu/ZMCintegral/README.md

 ###### grid reconfiguration

-ZMCintegral supports the user to reconfigure the grid size and chunk size. eg:
+ZMCintegral supports the user to reconfigure the chunk size. eg:

 ```sh
 import tensorflow as tf